-ED.884.811 Supervised Clinical Practicum I for Masters in Reading Candidates This first practicum is a midpoint program experience of Reading Specialist candidates.
+ED.884.811 Supervised Clinical Practicum I for Masters in Reading Candidates

+This first practicum is a midpoint program experience for Reading candidates.
 Candidates demonstrate abilities to translate literacy education research into practice.
 The overarching intent of Practicum I is to develop literacy education leaders while refining candidates' knowledge and applications of research.
-Coursework centers on actual work with children and allows JHU candidates to provide evidence of their mastery of reading education skills and strategies.
+Coursework centers on actual work with children and allows candidates to provide evidence of their mastery of reading education skills and strategies.
 (3 credits)